shighghyujie/infrared_patch_attack/README.md

   Firstly, you should put the folder "weights" in "yolov3".

-  **The weight can be downloaded form : https://pan.baidu.com/s/1cvG_FDyjMedQfixnVvHAkA, code:q1w2**
+  **The weight can be downloaded from: https://pan.baidu.com/s/1cvG_FDyjMedQfixnVvHAkA, code:q1w2 or from https://drive.google.com/file/d/1qvcQGhs20eU6DGgQqtGctVXgfJspKa2V/view?usp=sharing**
 </details>

 <details open>